pedroYan92/Search-Book-project/README.md

+#API Google books project

-##A simple project using the public API from Google Books
+A simple project using the public API from Google Books

 In this project it's possible make simple querys of books from google API through an input field.